The Short Story

 Who is a “qualified candidate” for IMGD?
 How will we assess this?
 Certainly your GPA, statement of purpose, and letters of recommendation will help us make a decision.
 However, IMGD graduate students are also talented developers, designers, and artists, and the admissions committee, when appropriate, would like to use your past work to help guide our admissions process.

 Some of you might have an extensive portfolio of prior work.
 Some of you might have a single capstone project that you worked on as part of a team.
 Some of you might be looking to change your career and not have work relevant to IMGD.
-If you are applying for the MS program and don't have relevant work to share, don’t worry(!), this is not a requirement.
+If you are applying for the MS program and don't have relevant wok to share, don’t worry(!), this is not a requirement.
 Don’t feel obligated to submit work unless you think it will strengthen your application and help us to better understand your candidacy.
 However, for MFA and PhD applicants we do require that you submit examples of your work.
 This could include published papers, games, animations, libraries of code, music... anything that exhibits the type of work you'd hope to continue and expand upon in IMGD.

 If you do elect to submit work, please do not send us a large portfolio to review.
 Each member of the admissions committee will typically have less than five minutes to review the technical / creative work accompanying an application.
 That said, if you already have an existing portfolio, there is ideally no need to create another one just for this application.
 Just provide links to specific pages / sections of your portfolio that you would like us to review.

 For each piece you submit (and again, this should be two at the most, preferably one) make sure to provide the following information:

 - What you want us to pay attention to.